Ambrose Snow: Construction and service

 On September 16, 1903, when the Naphtha boat Chief became disabled in the Lower Bay, the pilot boat Ambrose Snow rescued eight passengers and took them on board.

 On 13 May 1912, the pilot-boat Ambrose Snow, No. 2 sank after being struck by the Clyde line freighter Delaware in the main ship channel in the Lower Bay of the New York Harbor in dense fog.
 There were no deaths.
-The Ambrose Snow was raised and reentered pilot service.
+Ambrose Snow was raised and reentered pilot service.
 A suit for collision was filed by the New York Sandy Hook Pilots Association and owner of the pilot boat Ambrose Snow in the New York district court on April 15, 1913, against the steamship Delaware, of the Clyde Steamship Company.
 The verdict was against the pilot-boat for going across the course of the steamer, instead of maintaining her course as required by pilot rules.

-On 11 March 1915, the Ambrose Snow, No. 2 was one of only five remaining boats patrolling the port of New York.
-They were the Ambrose Snow, No. 2, the Trenton, No. 4, the Washington, No. 5, the New York and the New Jersey pilot boats.
+On 11 March 1915, Ambrose Snow, No. 2 was one of only five remaining boats patrolling the port of New York.
+They were Ambrose Snow, No. 2, the Trenton, No. 4, the Washington, No. 5, the New York and the New Jersey pilot boats.